 Now that we’ve got this large collection of numbers that go into the price of your ticket, I feel like it’s time for a nice chart so we can see them all in one place.

-Let’s start with what’s easy: if you’re going to a water park for even one day, you should strongly consider buying the Water Parks add-on for just a dollar more.
+Our article on choosing add-ons discusses some of the factors that might make these options appealing, but let’s start with what’s easy.
+If you’re going to a water park for even one day, you should strongly consider buying the Water Parks add-on for just a dollar more.
 At that point a single round of mini-golf will make it pay off, and if you somehow don’t get there you won’t have lost much.
 What’s harder to say is when a Park Hopper is worth it, because that’s totally going to be dependent on your personal style.

-There’s a lot of synergy in the combo though, and that’s very much worth considering if you’re definitely getting at least one add-on..
-If you’re buying a 7-day ticket and you might only hop a couple of times, the median 7-day ticket price breaks down to $80 per day and paying half that again ($42.50) to use it on two days might feel pretty steep.
-If you’re already buying the Water Parks & Sports though, upgrading to the Hopper Plus is only $17.50 per day to spend those two days hopping; that might feel a lot more reasonable.
-Going the other way, if you’re already buying the Park Hopper then a couple of rounds of mini-golf will make the Hopper Plus pay off without going anywhere near a water park.
+There’s a lot of synergy in the combo though, and that’s worth considering if you’re definitely getting at least one add-on..
+If you’re buying a 7-day ticket and you might only hop a couple of times, the median 7-day ticket price breaks down to $85 per day.
+Paying half that again ($42.50) to use hopping on two days might feel pretty steep.
+But if you’re already buying the Water Parks & Sports, upgrading is only $17.50 per day to spend those two days hopping; that might feel a lot more reasonable.
+Going the other way, if you’re already buying the Hopper then a couple of rounds of mini-golf will make the Hopper Plus pay off without going anywhere near a water park.

-One thing to remember about Disney tickets: you can always upgrade by adding on features or extra days, right up until the end of the last day that you use them in the parks, and it will only cost you the difference between the original price of the ticket you’re upgrading to, and the price of the ticket you initially bought.
+One thing to remember about Disney tickets: you can add on features or extra days, right up until the end of the last day that you use them in the parks.
+It will only cost you the difference between the original price of the ticket you’re upgrading to, and the price of the ticket you initially bought.
 It’s never too late to make your ticket more expensive, but it’s hard to make it cheaper once Disney has your money.

 All.
 The.
 Prices.

-I promised you all the prices for 2022, and here they are.
-Colors on each chart are scaled for the length of ticket across all of 2022, that is: 3-day tickets are scaled against all 3-day tickets, not against 2-day tickets in the same month.
+I promised you all the prices for 2023, and here they are.
+Coloring for each length of ticket is scaled across the whole year.
+That is: 3-day ticket coloring is scaled against all 3-day tickets, not against 2-day tickets in the same month.
 To save you from scrolling and scrolling and scrolling, only the adult base ticket prices are shown.
 To get the prices for a Park Hopper, Water Parks & Sports, or Park Hopper Plus add-on, increase the price of each ticket by the amounts in the table below.
-For child tickets, use 96.7% of the adult base ticket value and then adjust for any add-ons.
+For child tickets, use 96.75% of the adult base ticket value and then adjust for any add-ons.
 All prices exclude tax.

 Do you adjust your dates to get a better price on your ticket?
 What’s your favorite add-on?
 Let us know in the comments!